LaunchCodeEducation/data-analysis/src/assignments/fp-presentation.rst

 however, and can use your Tableau story as your sole presentation aid if you prefer.

-If you haven't done so already makes sure to combine each of your individual checkpoints into one Github repository to showcase all of your hard work.
+If you haven't done so already makes sure to combine each of your individual checkpoints into one GitHub repository to showcase all of your hard work.
 For examples of what this might look like visit :ref:`the project overview page<finalProjectExamples>`.

 :ref:`Back to Final Project Overview<finalProject>`